 During the summer months the road to Hveravellir is passable by most type of cars although it is strongly recommended not to take the route on the smallest type of cars.
 The distance from Gullfoss waterfall to Hveravellir is about 90 km.
 Make sure to fuel up before heading into the highlands.
 The closest petrol station is 100 km away from Hveravellir.

 Scheduled bus services over Kjölur route

-During the summer months SBA-Nordurleid bus company has a scheduled bus services over the Kjölur route with daily departures from both Reykjavik and Akureyri at 8:00 am.
+During the summer months SBA-Nordurleid bus company has a scheduled bus services over the Kjölur route with departures from both Reykjavik and Akureyri at 8:00 am.

 - Departure from BSI City Bus Terminal Reykjavik at 8:00

 - Geysir geothermal area between 9:45 and 10:15

 - Gullfoss between 10:30 and 10:50.